joxa/joxa/doc/standard-library.rst

      (_
          :did-not-match))

-If we want to match on more fields we can simple add more to the field/value list
+If we want to match on more fields, we can simply add more to the field/value list

 .. code-block:: clojure

     (case person
      ((example-person/t name "Robert"
-                              sex male)
+                              sex :male)
          :matched)
      (_
          :did-not-match))